3. Consider dementia-friendly services

 Some churches may offer dementia-friendly services.
 These may be shorter than normal services, and could have more relaxed rules of conduct.

+These may be shorter than normal services and could have more relaxed rules of conduct.
 This can give families the opportunity to celebrate together and share stories about past Easter services.

 If a person is unable to travel, look for ways to celebrate in their own home.
 This may involve watching Easter celebrations on television or online, for example, or playing hymns they enjoy.
+Some priests may also be able to visit, for instance to give the person the cross of ashes on their head on Ash Wednesday.

 4. Have a quiet area or room